sofahd/nginx/README.md

 # nginx
-This repo holds the custom nginx container to allow for header setting and reverse-proxying the actual api-honeypot
+This repo holds the custom nginx container to allow for header setting and reverse-proxying the actual api-honeypot.